Hellenic data protection authority publishes new cookie guidelines

 *Websites may not use the ‘data for access’ method (cookie walls) and may not provide the user with no option for declining/rejecting cookies and trackers.

-The HDPA has given data controllers (website owners and publishers) a two months grace period in order to make arrangements for cookie compliance.
+The HDPA has given data controllers (website owners and publishers) a two-month grace period to make arrangements for cookie compliance.

 Privacy on the rise in Europe